 Everyone uses the internet differently which means we don’t all need the same speeds.
 Here’s a breakdown of the different requirements we need.

-So obviously these users are not going to need superfast full-fibre connections.
-Many providers offer packages for under £20 providing up to 11mbps.
+So obviously these users are not going to need gigabit full-fibre connections.
+Many providers offer packages for under £20 providing old-school ADSL at up to 11mbps.
 This is more than enough for basic browsing and email checking.

 Streaming / Downloading

 Most of us now stream or download every day.
 However streaming quality has come a long way since the early days of Netflix.

 To maximise quality and consistency when streaming for example, 4K, you’re looking at a minimum of 25mbps.
 However that’s per stream.

 If you’re a multi-screen house full of streamers then you’ll need to factor that in.
 For the average family of four with their own screens you’ll want to look for a superfast Fibre deal, at least 60mbps.

 This year the Office of National Statistics estimated that 50% of UK employees will be working remotely some of the time by next year!
 Unsurprisingly, they also found that around 90% of workers want to work remotely.
 So if you’re planning to work from home then you’ll need to rely on video calls for a lot of your meetings.